biocswirl-dev-team/learning_resources/CSHL_workshop/Biocswirl_RNAseq_intro_instructor.md

 b <- c(4,6,8)
 ```

-Add and substract the 2 vectors.
+Add and subtract the 2 vectors.
 Try another arithmetic operation above.

 ```r
 a+b